EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 connect to any external service to deposit the notebooks output.

 This is convenient for smaller datasets but not practical for larger ones, for those cases we can offer integration with several data services.
-These are not enabled in the catch-all instance but can be made available on demand.

 ### EGI DataHub